Skip to content

 FlyQuest versus Fluxo: Match details and recap

-The pick performance for FlyQuest in 2025 was, arguably, IEM Melbourne 2025, where the players had a nice win in front of the home crowd.
+The peak performance for FlyQuest in 2025 was arguably IEM Melbourne 2025, where the players had a notable win in front of the home crowd.
 Then, FlyQuest could not achieve anything big in tier 1 tournaments.

 Still, at the Budapest Major 2025, FlyQuest won two opening matches over Legacy and Imperial.
 Taking down Legacy is a pretty big deal, as these opponents have had good tournament results this season and are considered the Stage 1 favorites.
 At the same time, we know how FLY can go 2:3 in Swiss Stages, as it was in the Austin Major.